WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/a.md

 Avoid using.
 Instead, reconsider and rewrite the sentence whenever possible.

-It's OK to use *and/or* to avoid lengthy and complex sentences or where space is limited.
+It's OK to use *and/or* to avoid lengthy and complex sentences, or where space is limited.

 ## and so on
 ## anti-
 ## Apache
 ## API

+Initialism for *application programming interface*.
+Use uppercase.

+It's OK to use lowercase in developer documentation, such as commands.

+For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).

 ## app, application

 See also [program]().